neondatabase/postgresql_anonymizer/docs/declare_masking_rules.md

 * [Row Security Policies] aka `RLS` are respected.

 * A masking rule may break data integrity.
-For instance, you can mask a i `NOT NULL` column with the value `NULL`.
+For instance, you can mask a `NOT NULL` column with the value `NULL`.
 This is up to you to decide wether or not the masked users need data integrity.